BeyondTrust - Secure Remote Access and Privileged Access Management

 What is Systems Hardening?

-Systems hardening is a collection of tools, techniques, and best practices to reduce vulnerability in technology applications, systems, infrastructure, firmware, and other areas.
-The goal of systems hardening is to reduce security risk by eliminating potential attack vectors and condensing the system’s attack surface.
-By removing superfluous programs, accounts functions, applications, ports, permissions, access, etc. attackers and malware have fewer opportunities to gain a foothold within your IT ecosystem.
+Systems hardening is a collection of cybersecurity tools, techniques, and best practices to reduce vulnerability in technology applications, systems, infrastructure, firmware, and other areas.
+The goal of systems hardening is to reduce risk by eliminating potential attack vectors and condensing the system’s attack surface.
+This process of removing superfluous programs, accounts functions, applications, ports, permissions, access, etc. strengthens security.
+It ensures that attackers and malware have fewer opportunities to gain a foothold within your IT ecosystem.

 Systems hardening demands a methodical approach to audit, identify, close, and control potential security vulnerabilities throughout your organization.
 There are several types of system hardening activities, including: